Fed's Yellen says rate and portfolio plans on track, cautions on inflation

 But she also noted that given current estimates, the federal funds rate "would not have to rise all that much further" to reach a neutral level that neither encourages nor discourages economic activity.
 The Fed still feels the economy needs loose, or accommodative, monetary policy, so a lower neutral rate means the Fed may feel compelled to slow the pace of rate hikes down the road.

-But for now, Yellen told members of the House Committee on Financial Services that the economy remains strong enough for the Fed to continue its plans to gradually tighten policy.
-A question and answer session with lawmakers follows her prepared remarks.
+But for now, Yellen told members of the House Committee on Financial Services, the economy remains strong enough for the Fed to continue to gradually tighten policy.
+In response to questions from lawmakers, she said she expects the gradual run down of the balance sheet will "play out smoothly" in markets.

-Yellen's past appearances before the House panel have sometimes involved sharp exchanges with lawmakers who think the Fed's influence over the economy has grown too strong, and who want policymakers to be guided more closely by a mathematical rule for setting interest rates.

-In a report released last week the Fed compared its current policy to that prescribed by a variety of such rules.
-It pointed out that the choice of a rule itself involved judgments that would lead to vastly different outcomes.

-Committee Chair Jeb Hensarling, an advocate of "rules-based" monetary policy, said including the rules discussion in the semiannual report was "very helpful."

-Yellen, in her testimony, referred House lawmakers specifically to that section of the report.

-Her appearance comes as the Trump administration mulls whether to replace her when her term ends in February.

-Following her remarks, U.S. stocks rose while yields on Treasury bonds fell and the dollar declined against a basket of currencies.

-According to her testimony the economy is on an even keel, near or beyond full employment and the Fed is steadily moving rates higher.
 The reduction in the balance sheet, which will begin slowly as the Fed reinvests only a portion of the holdings that mature each month, will mark the final exit from crisis-related policies.

-One potential issue is that the Fed may be approaching a "neutral" rate even as it hopes to continue accommodating the recovery.
+Yellen's past appearances before the House panel have sometimes involved sharp exchanges with lawmakers who think the Fed's influence over the economy has grown too strong.
+Such lawmakers want policymakers to be guided more closely by a mathematical rule for setting interest rates.

+This session was a more sedate meeting, with Committee Chair Jeb Hensarling, an advocate "rules-based" monetary policy, complimenting the Fed for including comparisons of its monetary policy with some of the more common formulas.

+Her appearance, coming as the Trump administration mulls whether to replace her when her term ends in February, broke little new ground in terms of policy or regulatory changes.

+"We have a relatively light regulatory agenda at this point," Yellen said.
+She confirmed the Fed was reviewing some of the requirements imposed on bank boards of directors following the financial crisis, with any eye toward possibly easing some of them.

+She also repeated the Fed's strong opposition to proposals that policymakers worry could give elected officials influence over what are supposed to be independent Fed interest rate decisions.

+According to her testimony the economy is on an even keel, near or beyond full employment.

+U.S. stocks rose, while yields on Treasury bonds fell and the dollar was little changed against a basket of currencies.

+In a separate release, the Fed's latest beige book of reports from regional Fed banks showed "slight to moderate" economic growth across the country.

 A recent dip in inflation has been of concern among Fed officials who want to see surer progress toward the central bank's 2 percent inflation goal.
 Yellen, however, ascribed it to "a few unusual reductions in certain categories of prices" that would eventually drop out of the calculation.